-Then there were the people getting everything in a twist in trying to argue how much of a racist he actually wasn’t or was.
-Frankly the bigger question needs to be about why we have an active royal family in the first place.
-The wider debate is not about his character but the continuation of a monarchy in a modern democracy, as well as these sorts of extravagant and excessive displays of royal grief.
+Then there were the people getting everything in a twist in trying to argue how much of a racist he actually was or wasn’t.
+Frankly, isn’t the bigger question about why we have an active royal family in the first place?
+The wider debate is not about his individual character but the continuation of a monarchy in a modern democracy, as well as these sorts of extravagant and excessive displays of royal grief.
 Similarly to Harry and Meghan’s story, while we’re too busy squabbling over getting more ‘diversity’ in the royal family and reforming it, the entire conversation should be about how we’re going to abolish the whole thing altogether.

 “The wider debate is not about his character but the continuation of a monarchy in a modern democracy”

 Prince Philip’s death reveals a divided Britain (not split evenly of course, 70% of Britons are staunch royalists and Bernadine Evaristo wants you to know that in case you were planning ‘Le Revolution’).
 You’re either in camp a) where you’re promising to name all your future children after him or b) where you realise how absurd the public reaction to his death truly is.
 I don’t need to give you a hint about my position.